Laser Therapy for Pain & Inflammation

-Non-thermal light therapy designed to support cellular recovery, inflammation modulation, and tissue repair
+Non-thermal light therapy designed to support tissue recovery, regulate inflammation, and promote cellular repair.

 Medical-grade photobiomodulation systems.
 Protocol-driven care.
 Functional outcomes.